 I’m about to undertake the most dangerous thing I’ve ever attempted on the WorldWide InterWeb of Things and Stuff.
 This blog post is on why I like dogs more than cats.
 And let me admit upfront I adore dogs.
 And I like cats, well, not at all.
 Let me explain why.

-Yes, yes, there are all the stories and historical anecdotes.
+Yes, yes, there are all the stories and historical anecdotes about cats vs. dogs.
 “The ancient Egyptians revered cats as gods!”
-They also had, among others, a jackal god and a hippopotamus god, so cats were not exactly in exclusive company there.
+They also had a jackal god and a hippopotamus god, so cats were not exactly in exclusive company there.
 “Cats were/are familiars for witches!”
 That got an awful lot of people burned, hung, and/or drowned Back In The Day, so not a great endorsement for cats.

 I can’t remember a time in my life when cats didn’t creep me out.
 It took Many Years of Adulthood before I figured out why.
 It’s because I don’t want a pet that’s smarter than me.

 The Creepiness of Cats

 Now as to specifics.
 One of my worst cat experiences was actually vicarious.
 Before I joined the Air Force back in 1983, me and KayKay were newlyweds and pregnant.
 Well, KayKay was pregnant and I was along for the ride.
 Involuntarily.
 And very reluctantly.
 Just before I was to report for Officer Training School—cunningly aligned by a conspiracy between me and Uncle Sammy to coincide exactly with KayKay’s last trimester—we took a trip.
 As a last hurrah before I got my hair cut off and my self-esteem gutted, we went to Washington, DC, to see an old college buddy, Marco, get sworn into the Foreign Service.
 As in U.S. State Department, although seeing him get sworn into the Foreign Legion would have been much cooler.